 That being said, it’s very difficult for brands to manage this on a platform-by-platform basis.
 Large brands have an overwhelming amount of data and content that they need to manage, which makes it nearly impossible for them to optimize all the digital profiles associated with their brand across locations and media channels.

 What brands need is a command-and-control center where they can curate, optimize, and distribute the business content critical to brand building and customer acquisition across all their digital profiles.
-This way, when a consumer looks for a brand on voice search, social media, or traditional search marketing, brand marketers show relevant content on their products and services, and have calls-to-action that will encourage a transaction from the visitor.
+This way, when a consumer runs a query on traditional or voice search, they show relevant content on their products and services, and have calls-to-action that will encourage a transaction from the visitor.

-This serves the purpose of transforming a brand’s digital profiles – the means by which consumers are largely finding and choosing businesses – into the most effective owned media channel for brand awareness and customer acquisition.
+This serves the purpose of transforming a brand’s digital profiles – the means by which consumers are largely finding and choosing you – into your most effective owned media channel for brand awareness and customer acquisition.